ianmackenzie/elm-3d-camera/README.md

 # elm-3d-camera

-This package is provides convenient ways to define and use perspective and orthographic cameras in 3D.
+This package provides convenient ways to define and use perspective and orthographic cameras in 3D.
 It is based on [`elm-geometry`](http://package.elm-lang.org/packages/ianmackenzie/elm-geometry/latest) and has two main goals: